Richard Kuklinski: Peter Calabro

-In his 2001 HBO interview, Kuklinski confessed to killing 36-year-old NYPD auto crimes detective Peter Calabro, who was ambushed and shot dead by an unknown gunman in Saddle River, New Jersey on March 14, 1980.
+In an interview for an HBO documentary in 2001, Kuklinski confessed to killing 36-year-old New York City Police Department (NYPD) auto crimes detective Peter Calabro, who was ambushed and shot dead by an unknown gunman in Saddle River, New Jersey, on March 14, 1980.
 Calabro was rumored to have mob connections and was investigated for selling confidential information to the Gambino family.
-His wife Carmella had drowned under mysterious circumstances three years earlier, and members of her family believed Calabro was responsible.
-At the time, his murder was thought by law enforcement officials to be revenge either carried out or arranged by his deceased wife's relatives.
+Calabro's wife, Carmella, had drowned under mysterious circumstances three years earlier, and members of her family believed Calabro was responsible.
+At the time, the murder was thought by law enforcement officials to be revenge either carried out or arranged by his deceased wife's relatives.
 Her brothers were regarded as "key suspects," but the crime remained unsolved.

 The Bergen County prosecutor believed Kuklinski's confession to be a fabrication, but his successor decided to proceed with the case.
-In February 2003, Kuklinski was charged with Calabro's murder, and received another sentence of thirty years.
-This was considered a waste because it was during multiple life sentences, and he would not be eligible for parole until he was over 100 years old.
+In February 2003, Kuklinski was charged with Calabro's murder and received another sentence of thirty years.
+This was considered a waste because Kuklinski was already serving multiple life sentences and would not be eligible for parole until he was over 100 years old.
 Describing the murder, Kuklinski said he parked his van on the side of a narrow road, forcing other drivers to slow to pass.
 He lay in a snowbank behind his van until Calabro came by at 2 a.m., then stepped out and shot him in the head with a sawed-off shotgun, decapitating Calabro.
-He stated he was unaware that Calabro was a police officer but said he probably would have murdered him anyway.
+He stated he was unaware that Calabro was a police officer, but said he probably would have murdered him anyway.

-Kuklinski claimed he was paid to kill Calabro by Gambino crime family soldier Sammy Gravano, and that Gravano provided the murder weapon.
-Gravano, serving a twenty-year sentence in Arizona for drugs, was also indicted for the murder.
+Kuklinski claimed he was paid to kill Calabro by Gambino soldier (later underboss) Sammy Gravano, and that Gravano provided the murder weapon.
+Gravano, serving a twenty-year drug sentence in Arizona, was also indicted for the murder.
 Kuklinski was set to testify against him.
 Gravano denied any involvement in Calabro's death and rejected a plea bargain, under which he would receive no additional jail time if he confessed to the crime and informed on all his accomplices.
 The charges against Gravano were dropped after Kuklinski's death in 2006.
+In a 2025 interview, Gravano alleged that an imprisoned former mob associate had fed information on the Calabro murder to Kuklinski with the aim of falsely implicating Gravano in revenge for having given evidence against the Gambino family.